Sexual content in film: By genre

 In North American films, erotic films may be primarily character driven or plot driven, with considerable overlap.
 Most dramas center around character development, such as Steven Shainberg's Secretary (2002).
 Comedy films, especially romantic comedies and romantic dramas, tend toward character interaction.
 Mystery films, thrillers, drama and horror films tend toward strong plots and premises.
 Others combine both strong plots and characters.

 Erotic thrillers

 Erotic thrillers are a popular American erotic subgenre, with films such as Dressed to Kill (1980), Angel Heart (1987), Basic Instinct (1992), Single White Female (1992), Color of Night (1994), Wild Things (1998), Eyes Wide Shut (1999), and The Boy Next Door (2015).
 In some films, the development of a sexual relationship (or even a one-night stand) is often used to create tension in the storyline, especially if the people involved should not be sleeping together, such as in Out of Sight (1998), where a U.S. Marshal has sex with the criminal she is pursuing.

+In contemporary and modern cinema, erotic and sexually explicit material continues to be incorporated into psychological thrillers and genre hybrids, but is more frequently framed around themes of power, consent, identity and trauma rather than primarily as a source of provocation.
+Films such as Gone Girl, The Handmaiden, Elle, The Girl with the Dragon Tattoo and Deep Water illustrate how sexual relationships and sexual violence are integrated into narratives of crime, deception and psychological conflict.

+In these works, sexuality functions as a central narrative mechanism through which filmmakers examine interpersonal control, gendered power relations, emotional manipulation and social transgression, reflecting a broader shift in film practice and criticism toward analysing sexual content as a vehicle for thematic and character development rather than as a defining genre attraction.